louishamilton/ping/README.md

 # ping
 Ping Application to Give Statistical Overview of Network Latency

+Built to run on Linux